• Uke-4-Fun

 • #4 - Music Stand - Click here for a tremendous Peak foldable music stand.
 Spend the money for a Peak.
 You will never regret it.
 Both Cadenza and Groth Music carry Peak stands.

-• #6 - Humidifier For Your Ukulele - Not an option in Minnesota or Wisconsin.
+• #6 - Humidifier For Your Ukulele - Not optional – a requirement in Minnesota or Wisconsin.
 When your furnace goes on in your house, your uke humidifier goes in your ukulele.
 Click here to find out why.
 My favorite humidifier is Oasis (about $20).
 Both Cadenza and Groth Music stock these.

 Picture